3ximus/aerial-sddm-theme/README.md

 ### Dependencies

-It is necessary to have the Phonon GStreamer backend for qt5 and the GStreamer ffmpeg Plugin
+It is necessary to have the Phonon GStreamer backend for qt5, GStreamer ffmpeg Plugin and GStreamer Plugins Good
-- For Arch linux : `pacman -S gst-libav phonon-qt5-gstreamer`
+- For Arch linux : `pacman -S gst-libav phonon-qt5-gstreamer gst-plugins-good`

 Havent tryed for other distros...